andreyhitoshi1997/andreyhitoshi1997/README.md

 <br/>

 My Name is Andrey!
-I am working with QA since 2017, with a small time as Developer(Javascript, Ruby).
+I am working with QA since 2017.
 One thing you should know about me is: I love to learn!

 - 🔭 I’m currently working as Senior QA at BanQI.